leov2000/IS211_Assignment7/README.md

 ### You'll be prompted with:  `How many games would you like to play?` Enter the game amount.

 ## Game Play:
-### A player will roll accumulating tally points until they decide to hold or roll a '1'.
+### A player will roll the die and continue to roll, accumulating tally points until they decide to hold or they roll a '1'.
-### if they hold the tally points will be added to their overall score if they roll a '1'
+### If they hold the tally points will be added to their overall score.
-### The tally points are lost.
+### If they roll a '1' the tally points are lost.

 ## Keys:
 ### 'r' : roll